BriantOliveira/Neuroscience-simulation-notes/chapter1.md

 **Why is understanding the brain a big data problem that requires simulations?**

 Because all the above interact in extremely complex ways.

+#### **The principles of simulation neuroscience**

+#### 1 \) Dense Reconstruction from sparse data

+The first important principle is that we have to do dense reconstructions dense, very detailed reconstructions and we have to do it from spares data.
+So, we will forever have spares data.
+No matter how much data we collect, it will forever be spare in terms of experimental.
+So, the problem we have to solve is how do we get a complete picture from spares data .
+So the first principles of simulation neuroscience is we have to establish the strategy from going to a little bit of datato using whatever knowledge we have of how the pieces fit together to build algorithms and algorithmically build the circuit.

+* Spares Biological Data \(ideally Strategic data\).

+* Constraints and principles

+* Algorithms